- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 - Sulfur

-Additional Areas of Interest for Individuals Treating Eyebrow Dandruff
+Additional Considerations for Managing Eyebrow Dandruff

 Minimizing Hair Loss/Shedding